GustavoAgt/shuffle-recipe/README.md

 # shuffle-recipe-backend
-### This project was created by using Node.js, Express, Mongo, React v18+ and Redux toolkit.
+### This project was created by using Node.js, Express, Mongo.

 ## Available Scripts